springernature/vpat/nature.md

 <br><br>
 Some parts of the product (e.g. some payment and "my account" pages) use inappropriate heading levels for visual effect.
 We are actively working to repair these problems.
 <br><br>
 Other third party scripts, including survey or customer services widgets, may inject content with inadequate or inappropriate headings or labels.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr id="focus-visible" valign="top">